5 days in England: London, Bath & Stonehenge

 17:15

-A bedroom (Photo courtesy of the property)
+A bedroom (Photo courtesy of the hotel)

 My favorite places to stay near Salisbury, Stonehenge, Avebury, and elsewhere in Wiltshire